What New York Should Learn From the Park Slope Crash That Killed Two Children

 Ninth Street, though, is a street that is treated like a road.
 It has all the pedestrian activity of a Village cowpath, but what’s not obvious, till you stand there and stare at it for a while, is just how wide it is.
 Traffic roars through its five lanes, partly because the grade that gives Park Slope its name causes drivers to speed downhill.
 It does have a pair of bike lanes, but they’re painted on, rather than set off by curbs or bollards, and faded.

-Fifth and 9th is a corner where you feel the need to take care, but it’s not the most obvious deathtrap in town.
+Fifth and 9th is a corner where you feel the need to take care, but it’s not an obvious deathtrap.
+It is, says Councilmember Brad Lander, whose office is just a few steps away and who has actively worked on street safety, “a messy intersection, a dangerous intersection.
+And there’s a lot of them.”
 It is depressingly average.
 The other day, I stood there and timed the light.
 A pedestrian gets 40 seconds to cross.
-It took me, an able-bodied fast walker, 20 seconds.
+It took me, a fast walker, 20 seconds.
 A parent with a kid will be slower.
-I doubt whether someone older with (say) a cane or a walker could make it.
+I doubt someone with a walker could make it.

 Dangerous intersections are largely fixable, and 9th Street will now be fixed to some degree in that way that often happens after a tragedy.
-Indeed, the street was redesigned somewhat about ten years ago, after a trio of pedestrian deaths, one down at Baltic, two down at Third.
-The bike lanes and the median strip (also painted on and now difficult to see) were added.
+Indeed, Community Board 6’s Eric McClure tells me, the street was redesigned somewhat about ten years ago, after a trio of pedestrian deaths, one nearby at Baltic, two down at Third.
+The bike lanes and the median strip ( painted, and now difficult to see) were added.
 Since then, another man has been hit and killed at this same intersection.
-The Department of Transportation as a result says that there will be more action.
-Most likely the bike lanes will be built-in, permanently cutting traffic to one lane in each direction plus the turn lane.
-That does not affect the thousand streets in the borough that have many of the same problems and have similar needs, but it is something.
+The Department of Transportation is evaluating the street once more.
+Most likely the bike lanes will be built-in, cutting traffic to one lane in each direction plus the turn lane.
+That does not affect the thousand other streets that have similar problems and needs, but it is something.

 One of those other streets is Lewis Avenue in Bedford-Stuyvesant, and there, about two months ago, an oil truck ran over a 13-year-old named Kevin Flores.
 It got less attention, perhaps because it happened in a neighborhood that is predominantly nonwhite.
 In Bed-Stuy, the truck driver was not licensed and he had multiple charges on his record.
 Lewis Avenue is less roadlike than 9th Street, but it too has no special design: traffic lanes, parking lanes.

 But, you may be thinking, what does any of this have to do with a person who jumped through a red light?
 She wasn’t speeding; she just stepped on the accelerator.
 Even that general class of driver error can be mitigated by smart design.
 Curb extensions and similar measures go under the name of “traffic calming,” and that field involves measures that sound minor but have major effects.
 Narrowing lanes makes drivers feel constrained, and they react instinctively by slowing down, as you would when walking on a balance beam.
 Bike lanes, used not only to provide for cyclists but also to intrude on car space, do the same.
-(By the way, if you’re one of those people who considers fast-moving cyclists a menace, let me tell you: I’ve been hit by one of those, too.
+(By the way, if you’re one of those people who consider fast-moving cyclists a menace, let me tell you: I’ve been hit by one of those, too.
 The bike hurt.
 The car might have killed me.)
-Brightly colored crosswalks, say, of brick, convey a pedestrian right-of-way more vividly than a standard one does.
-These and many other measures constitute a well-understood psychological toolkit, available to the designer for not a lot of money, and it works.
-One study found that adding a raised median strip where crossers can pause — it’s colloquially known as a “refuge island” — cut the number of people being hit by two-thirds.
+Brightly colored crosswalks, say, of brick, convey a pedestrian’s right of way more vividly than a standard one does.
+These and many other measures constitute a well-understood psychological tool kit, available to the designer for not a lot of money, and they work.
+One study found that adding a raised median strip where crossers can pause — it’s colloquially known as a “refuge island” — cut the number of people being hit by more than half.

 Which brings us to the driver.
 Dorothy Bruns had a record.
 Her car had recently blown through four red lights and been cited for four other violations for speeding.
 She had retained her driver’s license, it would appear, long after she should have.
 How?
 Because those violations were written by speed cameras, and they record and ticket license plates and thus auto registrations.
 They do not ticket the drivers of those cars — because the camera can’t recognize who’s behind the wheel — and Dorothy Bruns’s license remained unblemished by them.
 Those cameras are useful, but they are inconsistently deployed.
 As for more traditional enforcement, not a single traffic ticket was written by an officer of the 78th Precinct, which includes Park Slope, in January or February.
 Having killed two people and hit three others, Dorothy Bruns did not receive a summons.
 Had her car not been wrecked, she might have been allowed to drive home.